 Academic and personal counseling are available to all students enrolled in the college's credit programs of study.
-Free counseling services include assistance with stress and time management problems, the development of study skills, and dealing with school anxiety and other personal problems that can affect a student's academic performance.
-The counseling office also offers free workshops on personal awareness, communication, stress management and other issues of interest to students.
+Counseling services include assistance with stress and time management problems, the development of study skills, and dealing with school anxiety and other issues that can affect a student's academic performance.
+The counseling office also offers workshops on personal awareness, communication, stress management and other issues of interest to students.
 Information and resources related to health and wellness are also available through the counseling office.